freeCodeCamp/guide/src/pages/articles/miscellaneous/using-browsec-for-securing-your-connection-to-freecodecampcom/index.md

 ---
-title: Using Browsec for Securing Your Connection To Freecodecampcom
+title: Using Browsec for Securing Your Connection to Freecodecampcom
 ---
 ### Why do I need an plugin or add-on?